parasoft/run-cpptest-action/README.md

 ```
 ## Configuring Analysis with C/C++test
 You can configure analysis with Parasoft C/C++test in the following ways:
  - By customizing the `Run C/C++test` action directly in your GitHub workflow.
-See [Optional Parameters](#optional-parameters) for a complete list of available parameters.
+See [Action Parameters](#action-parameters) for a complete list of available parameters.
  - By configuring options directly in Parasoft C/C++test tool.
 See [Parasoft C/C++test User Guide](https://docs.parasoft.com/display/CPPTEST20202/Configuration+1) for details.
 Hint: create `cpptestcli.properties` file with all the customization options and put the file into the code analysis working directory (usually, the root location of your repository) - C/C++test will automatically read all the options from that file.

 ### Examples